ahmadsmohammad/RUN-App/README.md

 ### Potential Future Features

+- Add a administrator pipeline for better logging and easier management.
 - Secure Password Requirements
 - Best Time (maybe by built-in stopwatch)
 - Button to locate you,